Perfect Espresso: How to Use an Espresso Machine to Pull the Espresso Shot

 Ultimately we don’t measure flavor in seconds.
 If your espresso tastes under-extracted (sour) then you’ll want a finer grind.
 Bitterness indicates that your espresso is over-extracted and you should select a coarser grind.

 If you switch between roasts, particularly between light and dark, you’ll have to repeat this dialing in process.
 Darker roasts are easier to over-extract than light roasts and typically benefit from a coarser grind.
+Don’t forget to dispose your grounds properly, or better yet use a good knock box for them.

 6. Steam Your Milk

+If you’re making a latte, a macchiato, a cortado, or a cortadito then the next step for you would be milk steaming.
 Hopefully your machine has a steam wand built in.
-If not, you'll have to use a separate milk steamer to steam your milk.
+If not, you’ll have to use a separate milk steamer to steam your milk.

 Using your machines steam wand – Start out with cold milk poured into your stainless steel milk pitcher.
 Turn on your steamer wand briefly to eliminate any condensation that may have accumulated in the wand.